oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 In this case the class is called Main, but that's really just so we can easily identify the class with the `main` method and can specify it in the packaging tools later on.
 As with any Java program the class with the `main` method could be called anything you want, you just need to know the class name so you can run it, and define it in any runnable .jar files.

-The problem with using CDI to do this however is that you won't have the chance to configure things like logging, or other aspects of the configuration.
+The problem with using CDI to do this however is that you won't have the chance other aspects of the configuration, or override the loging setup process.
 For a very simple application that's not a problem, but in most cases you will want to setup your own configuration properties and so on, which is why we're using a class with a main method. (we will look at how we do that later.)

 ---